 The core section will be tested in a purpose-built facility at the Westcott space park, the same site as Britain’s post-war Rocket Propulsion Establishment.

 When tests of section one and two are completed, what remains is to link the components together and get a prototype craft into the air.
 Once that is done, super-atmospheric tests will need to be completed to test the rocket engine section.
-These should be straightforward enough, as it is not new technology, but testing it as part of the three-component system will need to wait until the other two sections are tested and safe for the attempt of a jump to orbit – testing it in the atmosphere will not yield the data needed to provide proof of its usability as a reusable, commercial space vehicle.
+These should be straightforward enough, as it is not a new technology, but testing it as part of the three-component system will need to wait until the other two sections are tested and safe for the attempt of a jump to orbit – testing it in the atmosphere will not yield the data needed to provide proof of its usability as a reusable, commercial space vehicle.

 According to spokespeople at REL and ESA, the project is moving ahead nicely, and a test version of this new engine is ready for implementation.